 "Quitting smoking is the best thing you can do for your health."

-for additional cessation support by directly referring to Smokers' Helpline
+for additional cessation support by directly referring clients to phone support

 Smokers' Helpline provides: